RP6502-VGA

 uint16_t palette_ptr;

-} config;
+} vga_mode3_config_t;

-Data for 16 bit color must be 16 bit aligned.
+Data for 16-bit color must be 16-bit aligned.

 struct {